Autumn in the Yorkshire Dales: one day photography workshops

 We will look at how to make the most of conditions on the day - ensuring any kind light can be exploited to its best advantage.
 Almost without exception, there is no such thing as bad light!
 We will also spend a little time learning about processing techniques and looking at the various options available.
-I will finalise a start time and place nearer the time - but the day will include at least 8 hours tuition.
-We will meet at an agreed location and can either travel in my car or people are welcome to travel in their own cars should they prefer.
+I will finalise a start time and place nearer the time - but the plan is for a dawn start, unless dictations dictate otherwise.
+We will meet at an agreed location and will probably walk from there; although we may also drive to a couple of other nearby locations.

 If you’d like to know a little bit more about what to expect on one of my workshops, please have a look here.